 Proving your worth to everyone in every situation is not going to work.

 - People will love you, like you, feel neutral about you and hate you.
 That’s not your problem or your responsibility.

 - You can set goals and take steps to reach them.

 - You can be polite and empathetic to others, but you do not need to change who you are to meet their ideals.

 - People who care about you will offer you advice or constructive criticism to help you to develop and grow.

 - Others will devalue you or criticise you in a way that is not helpful; you do not need this.

 Understand your worth

 To understand your worth, ask yourself what your core values and goals are, and stick to them.
-This will lead you to thrive instead of just survive.
-People that are your real friends will accept you and see your worth; you don’t need to prove it.
-When you wear a mask to conform to others, eventually your mask will fall off.
-When you are true to yourself, you will have more energy because you won’t be constantly worried about what others think of you.
-It is difficult to enjoy your time with others if you feel like you are performing.
+This will lead you to thrive instead of surviving.
+Your real friends will accept you and see your worth; you don’t need to prove it.
+When you wear a mask to conform to others, eventually, your mask will fall off.
+When you are true to yourself, you will have more energy because you won’t constantly worry about what others think of you.
+It isn’t easy to enjoy your time with others if you feel like you are performing.